jacopotagliabue/you-dont-need-a-bigger-boat/local_flow/README.md

 ### Serverless

-For serverless, make a copy of `settings.ini.template` found in the `serverless` directory and rename it to `serverless.ini`.
+For serverless, make a copy of `settings.ini.template` found in the `serverless` directory and rename it to `settings.ini`.
 It should contain the credentials with permissions for SageMaker.
    - `SAGE_USER`
    - `SAGE_SECRET`
    - `SAGE_REGION`